-This is one of my favorite salt scrub recipes for hands because it has a perfect balance of oils to salt ratio!!!
+This is one of my favorite salt scrub recipes for hands because it has a perfect balance of oils to salt ratio!
 But feel free to adjust it to your preferences.

 To use your homemade DIY salt scrub for hands, take a bit of the scrub and gently rub it all over your hands for at least 20 seconds or so.
 Wash off with warm water.

-I use scrubs about every second day or so to keep my hands looking and feeling refreshed and moisturized.
+I use homemade hand scrubs about every second day or so to keep my hands looking and feeling refreshed and moisturized.
 Plus, having a jar of this scrub sitting next to my sink adds a really nice touch to my kitchen and bathroom decor.
-I love when guests notice it at the sink and I tell them to go ahead and try it!
-They all want the recipe afterward.

-If you loved this post, be sure to pin it to a Pinterest page!
+If you loved this post, be sure to pin our Pin below to a Pinterest board!
 We would appreciate that!
 We Pinned this to our own "handmade ideas" board on Pinterest and are planning on doing these as stocking stuffers at Christmastime!